FrameworkV/FoodFusionAI-Website/README.md

 - **React Hooks** - Local state and side effects

 ### AI Integration
-- **OpenAI API** - Recipe generation and chat functionality
 - **Streaming Responses** - Real-time AI response handling
 - **Markdown Rendering** - Rich text recipe formatting

 ---

 ## 🔗 Backend Repository
-For more information about the backend please visit the backend repository:[FoodFusionAI (Backend)](https://github.com/FrameworkV/FoodFusionAI)
+For more information about the backend please visit the backend repository: [FoodFusionAI (Backend)](https://github.com/FrameworkV/FoodFusionAI)

+### For developers
+If you want to contribute, follow [this](DEVELOPMENT.md) guide.